LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetAccessTokenByFacebookAccessToken-get-">Access Token via Facebook Token (GET)</h4>
  The API is used to get LoginRadius access token by sending Facebook's access token.
 It will be valid for the specific duration of time specified in the response.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-facebook-token/)

 ```java